Aegis LLC Board of Directors

 John Hassoun is a member of Aegis LLC's Board of Directors and brings with him a distinguished record of over 20 years of corporate experience in business development, business operations, and program management working in all areas of the federal sector - defense, intelligence, and civilian.
 Mr. Hassoun is currently the co-CEO of ATSC, a leading consulting and service provider to the U.S. Government and private sector.

-Prior to joining ATSC, Mr. Hassoun worked for Global Strategies Group (Global) where, as Chief Executive Officer of Global Integrated Security, he led the company in achieving top line growth of over 35% in one year.
-Prior to joining Global in 2009, Mr. Hassoun served for two years at Olive Group, an international provider of risk mitigation solutions, where, as Group CEO, he led the successful turnaround of the company and refocused its business strategies resulting in an over 40% increase in top line growth.
+Prior to joining ATSC, Mr. Hassoun worked for Global Strategies Group (Global) where, as Chief Executive Officer of Global Integrated Security, he led the company in achieving top line growth of over 35 percent in one year.
+Prior to joining Global in 2009, Mr. Hassoun served for two years at Olive Group, an international provider of risk mitigation solutions, where, as Group CEO, he led the successful turnaround of the company and refocused its business strategies resulting in over 40 percent increase in top line growth.

-Mr. Hassoun has held a series of senior leadership positions within leading national security and defense companies including Veridian Corporation and, later, General Dynamics following its acquisition of Veridian.
-His contributions to the technology community also extend to Virginia Commonwealth University, where he was appointed in 2010 to the Computer Science Industrial Advisory Board.
+Mr. Hassoun has held a series of senior leadership positions within leading national security and defense companies including Veridian Corporation and General Dynamics following its acquisition of Veridian.
+His contributions to the technology community also extend to Virginia Commonwealth University, where he was appointed to the Computer Science Industrial Advisory Board in 2010.